josefinabernardo/gnomesims/README.md

 ## Overview

 `gnomesims` is an R package for the simulation of gene-environment correlation.
+It accompanies a paper on a siulation study provisionally titled 'A simulation study on detecting cultural transmission and sibling interaction using polygenic scores'.

 ## Installation

-You can install the development version of `gnomesims` from GitHub with:
+You can install the development version of `gnomesims` from GitHub using:

 ```r
 # install.packages("devtools")